DisCoTec/discotec.github.io/2021/focodile.md

 <br/><br/>
 A dominant approach towards the solution of the scalability problem in blockchain systems has been the development of layer 2 protocols and specifically payment channel networks (PCNs) such as the Lightning Network (LN) over Bitcoin.
 Routing payments over LN requires the coordination of all path intermediaries in a multi-hop round trip that encumbers the layer 2 solution both in terms of responsiveness as well as privacy.
-The issue is resolved by ``virtual channel'' protocols that, capitalizing on a suitable setup operation, enable the two end-points to engage as if they had a direct payment channel between them.
+The issue is resolved by "virtual channel" protocols that, capitalizing on a suitable setup operation, enable the two end-points to engage as if they had a direct payment channel between them.
 Beyond communication efficiency, virtual channel constructions have three natural desiderata.
 A virtual channel constructor is {\em recursive} if it can also be applied on pre-existing virtual channels, {\em variadic} if it can be applied on any number of pre-existing channels and {\em symmetric} if it encumbers in an egalitarian fashion all channel participants both in optimistic and pessimistic execution paths.
 We put forth the first bitcoin-suitable recursive virtual channel constructor.